nazarhktwitch/CMD-Plus/README.md

 Type help to see the list of available commands and their descriptions.
 Example Usage
-Listing Files:
+Listing Files: list

-cmd_plus> list
-Creating a Directory:
+Creating a Directory: mkdir new_folder

-cmd_plus> mkdir new_folder
-Changing Directory:

-cmd_plus> cd new_folder
+Changing Directory: cd new_folder
-Copying a File:

-cmd_plus> cp source.txt destination.txt
+Copying a File: cp source.txt destination.txt
-Deleting a File:
+Deleting a File: rm old_file.txt

-cmd_plus> rm old_file.txt
-Showing Current Directory:
+Showing Current Directory: pwd

-cmd_plus> pwd
-Exiting CMD PLUS:
+Exiting CMD PLUS: exit

-cmd_plus> exit
 CMD PLUS is designed to streamline your command line operations with intuitive commands and helpful features, making it an indispensable tool for both beginners and advanced users.